1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His policies brought most Indian states under indirect British control.

-97. Wellesley’s educational initiative (Fort William College) indirectly encouraged:
+97. Wellesley’s educational initiative (Fort William College) indirectly encouraged___________.

 A) Study of Indian languages and culture